JAForbes/keynames/README.md

 ```

 You can edit or even override the keymap.

-If you want to customize the `keymap` without mutating it permanently, you can access the mapping function directly and pass in your own key map.
+But if you want to customize the `keymap` without mutating it permanently.
+Access the mapping function `keynames.names` directly and pass in your own key map.

 ```js